bhisaac/5eFP/5eFP-SRD.md

 You may also produce one bonus healing effect whenever you use your Ki feature.

-- Your touch heals.
-You or an ally within reach discards up to LEVEL wounds.
-- You spend 3 uses of your Ki feature and touch a creature, curing it of one disease or neutralizing one poison affecting it.
-You can cure multiple diseases and neutralize multiple poisons with a single use of this game feature, expending points separately for each one.
+**Healing Hands (Ki).** You or an ally within reach discards up to LEVEL wounds.
+Alternatively, you can activate this game feature an additional two times to cure a touched creature, discarding one disease or discarding one poison affecting it.
+You can discard multiple diseases and poisons using this game feature, expending uses of your Ki feature separately for each one.

 **Path of Tranquility (Rest).** You innately cast _sanctuary_ on yourself.
 Its saving	throw DC equals 10 + WIS.
 A creature that succeeds on its WIS check is immune to this effect for the rest of the encounter.